ocaml/ocaml.org/data/rss/janestreet/accelerating-self-play-learning-in-go.md

 featured:
 ---

-<p>At Jane Street, over the last few years, we’ve been increasingly exploring machine learning to improve our models.
+<p>At Jane Street, over the last few years, we&rsquo;ve been increasingly exploring machine learning to improve our models.
 Many of us are fascinated by the rapid improvement we see in a wide variety of applications due to developments in deep learning and reinforcement learning, both for its exciting potential for our own problems, and also on a personal level of pure interest and curiosity outside of work.</p>